ShaharNaveh/ShaharNaveh.github.io/content/blog/cicd-your-cv/index.md

 ### CSS
 The [repository layout](#Repository-Layout) includes two `.css` files:

 #### `normalize.css`
-CSS file that ensures all components renders the same, no matter which browser it was opened in.

-You can grab the latest version [here](https://necolas.github.io/normalize.css/)
+Ensures all components render the same, regardless of the browser.
+You can get the latest version [here](https://necolas.github.io/normalize.css/).

 #### `default.css`
 Where the actual styling goes.
 This is where you decide on things like: